 Low cost surveys for high-technology metals: Applying field portable instruments under quasi-realistic conditions in Subsaharan Africa

 Critical, high technology elements (e.g., REEs, P, Co, In, Ga, Ge and W) play an essential role in innovative and green technologies.
 Many of these critical mineral commodities occur in Subsaharan Africa, where access to costly analytical methods is frequently limited.
 Together with our African project partners, we develop low-cost, yet technologically advanced methods to characterize high-technology metal resources.
-Portable XRF (X-Ray Flourescence) and IR (Infrared) spectrometers will be applied to challenges along the mining value chain.
+Portable XRF (X-Ray Flourescence) spectrometers will be applied to challenges along the mining value chain.

 The main aims of the BMBF-funded LoCoSu project are: